xizhonghua/csharp-demos/MultiConfig/README.md

 }
 ```

 ----

 ### Previous Method

-In previous method, we have to set the values for each property like below, we need to write different Util functions to return different types.
+In previous method, we have to set the values for each property like below and have to write different Util functions in order to return different types.

 ```CSharp
 var mc = new MultiConfig();